 Get Custom Skill Sample Code

-The Alexa Skills Kit provides several samples of custom skills written with the Alexa Skills Kit SDKs.
+The Alexa Skills Kit provides sample code for custom skills written with the Alexa Skills Kit SDKs.
 You can deploy and test these samples as AWS Lambda functions on AWS Lambda, a service offering by Amazon Web Services.

-The samples illustrate some specific concepts that are useful when designing and implementing Alexa skills, such as connecting to databases and other AWS services, and storing information between service invocations.
+The sample code illustrates some specific concepts that are useful when you design and implement Alexa skills, such as connecting to databases and other AWS services, and storing information between service invocations.

 Getting the source code for the samples

-The samples are available as GitHub repositories.
-You can fork a repository to your own GitHub account and clone it to your desktop, or just download a zip file of the entire repository from GitHub.
+The sample skills are available as GitHub repositories.
+You can fork a repository to your own GitHub account and clone it to your desktop, or download a zip file of the entire repository from GitHub.

-The repositories are in the Alexa GitHub organization.
-You can browse the organization for skill samples or search the organization for "skill sample".
+The repositories are in the alexa-samples GitHub organization.
+You can browse the organization for skill samples or search the organization for "skill sample."
 You can use the language filter to filter the search results by programming language.

-The Alexa GitHub organization also contains the Alexa Skills Kit SDKs:
+The Alexa GitHub organization contains the Alexa Skills Kit SDKs:

 For details about the ways to test a skill, including the skill samples, see Test Your Skill.
 In particular, see the following sections:

 - Test Your Skill in the Developer Console